andherrera/Django-rest-api/README.md

 ## Testing the Application

-The following tests were performed using [Postman](https://www.postman.com/downloads/).
+The following tests were performed using [Postman](https://www.postman.com/downloads/), and the default SQLite database provided by Django

 ### Register User